Lorentz violation in $\gamma$-pair production ($e^{+}e^{-} \rightarrow \gamma\gamma$): Introduction

 This paper is organized as follows.
-In Section II, a brief analysis of the $\gamma$-pair production scattering in the context of QED is conducted.
-The scattering is examined by considering contributions from Feynman diagrams at the tree-level, and the effects of heavier particles beyond the diagrams at higher energies are taken into account.
-The electroweak interaction describes this scenario, and the objective is to express the differential cross section in terms of the scattering angle, as well as derive the lowest-order differential cross section for $\gamma$-pair production.
-In Section III, the investigation explores Lorentz violation with vectorial nonminimal coupling.
-The gauge-invariant vectorial nonminimal coupling involves the dual electromagnetic tensor $\tilde{F}_{\mu\nu}$, a coupling constant $g$, and a constant four-vector $b_\mu$ with dimensions of inverse mass.
-This four-vector defines a privileged direction in spacetime, resulting in Lorentz symmetry and CPT violation.
+In section 2, a brief analysis of the $\gamma$-pair production scattering in the context of QED is conducted by considering contributions from Feynman diagrams at the tree-level.
+The electroweak interaction describes this scenario, and the objective is to express the differential cross section to lowest-order in terms of the scattering angle.
+In section 3, the investigation explores Lorentz violation with vectorial nonminimal coupling.
+The gauge-invariant vectorial nonminimal coupling involves the dual electromagnetic tensor $\tilde{F}_{\mu\nu}$, a coupling constant $g$, and a constant four-vector $b_{\mu}$ with dimensions of inverse mass.
 The scattering amplitude calculation is modified to incorporate a new vertex, leading to the Lorentz-violated cross section expressed in terms of Mandelstam variables.
-Lastly, in Section IV, a different result is obtained by considering Lorentz violation with axial-like nonminimal coupling.
-Similar to the previous section, the analysis is performed for a purely time-like background field.
+Lastly, in section 4, a different result is obtained by considering Lorentz violation with axial-like nonminimal coupling.